CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-4.md

 }
 ```

-As you can see, deployments in Azure will always be executed against a **resource group**!
-In this sample, the template will be ultimately picked-up by the **Microsoft.Storage** resource provider, which then will be responsible to create a Storage Account for you.
+As you can see, deployments in Azure will always be executed against a **resource group**, as mentioned before!
+In this sample, the template will be ultimately picked-up by the **Microsoft.Storage** resource provider, which then will be responsible for creating a Storage Account for you.

 ## ARM Templates ##